-Additionally, with this extensive list of 50+ personal finance blogs you should be reading in 2019 you have access to advice from not one, but many, experts on virtually every money topic you can think of!
+Additionally, with this extensive list of 50+ personal finance blogs you should be reading you have access to advice from not one, but many, experts on virtually every money topic you can think of!
 I’m so excited to share my favorite thing about personal finance blogs with you, but more on that later.

 table of contents

 Don’t worry if you have never heard of a personal finance blog before.
 A blog is simply a regularly updated website that covers a specific subject area, so a personal finance blog has posts about personal finances.